VOA[M4]: Operations and relations

 Putting all the contributions together, by summing over edges and vertices, we obtain a 3d TQFT whose underlying MTC is the one we want, namely $\text{MTC} [M_3, U(1)]$.
 For example, applying these rules to a graph in \eqref{MTCD4} we obtain a 3-fermion model, and so on.
 The MTC associated to a graph according to these rules is invariant under operations on graphs called 3d Kirby moves (see \cite{Gadde:2013sca} for a proof).

-A slight modification of the rules \eqref{vertexrule} and \eqref{edgerule} allows to construct the full 3d $\CN=2$ theory $T[M_3]$ in a similar manner.
-Namely, all we need to do is to supersymmetrize each of the ingredients, so that the resulting theory is a 3d $\CN=2$ supersymmetric quiver Chern-Simons theory with level matrix \eqref{Qmatrix}, rather than the ordinary Chern-Simons TQFT.
+The full physical 3d $\CN=2$ theory $T[M_3]$ can be constructed by using a similar set of rules.
+Namely, all we need to do is to supersymmetrize each of the ingredients \eqref{vertexrule} and \eqref{edgerule}, so that the resulting theory is a 3d $\CN=2$ supersymmetric quiver Chern-Simons theory with level matrix \eqref{Qmatrix}, rather than the ordinary Chern-Simons TQFT.
 It is amusing and instructive to verify that 3d $\CN=2$ theory constructed in this way is also invariant under 3d Kirby moves.

 As we explained earlier, in general, $T[M_4]$ associated with a plumbing graph defines a 2d $\CN=(0,2)$ boundary condition in 3d $\CN=2$ theory $T[M_3]$ defined by the {\it same} graph.
 In particular, it means that our 3d $\CN=2$ quiver Chern-Simons theories come equipped with `canonical' BPS boundary conditions defined by the same plumbing graph.
-Moreover, in the case of $G=U(1)$ and negative-definite matrix \eqref{Qmatrix}, we already know \eqref{M4latticeVOA} that the corresponding chiral algebra is the lattice algebra $\CV_L$ based on the same quadratic form as the level matrix in our 3d $\CN=2$ Chern-Simons theory $T[M_3]$.
+Moreover, in the case of $G=U(1)$ and negative-definite matrix \eqref{Qmatrix}, we already know \eqref{M4latticeVOA} that the corresponding chiral algebra is the lattice algebra $\CV_L$ based on the same quadratic form\footnote{Here and throughout the paper, we try to be careful distinguishing $H_2 (M_4,\Z)$, $H^2 (M_4, \Z)$, and other forms of cohomology.
+This is especially important when 4-manifolds in question have boundary, in particular in aspects related to cutting and gluing.
+Note, the exact sequence for the pair $(M_4,M_3)$ reads in part